 Food sources of vitamin B12

 Vitamin B12 is primarily found in animal foods, so long-term vegans may be at increased risk for B12 deficiency if they are not supplementing or getting B12 injections.
 One review of 40 studies found that up to 86% of vegans may be deficient in B12 (2).
 Vegans with low B12 levels may want to consider whether their diet is still serving them.
 Omnivores may also be deficient, usually due to impaired ability to absorb B12 known as pernicious anemia, which we'll discuss shortly.
 We'll also get into testing to establish whether your B12 levels are adequate.
+While many people with B12 deficiency, get the best results from B12 injections, proper food is a great starting place.

 These foods are best sources of B12: